HAPPY NEW YEAR

 The key here is to learn how to use a tripod.
 Practice everyday setting up your tripod and putting it away.
 Use the same process every time until it becomes natural.
 Your tripod is your best friend.
 Be sure to have a quick release.
 I suggest arca swiss type release and plates.

-5. I will use one focal length and one ISO for a month5-focal-length Most of us shoot with zoom lenses.
+5. I will use one focal length and one ISO for a month Most of us shoot with zoom lenses.
 I bet if you look at your metadata most of your images are either at the longest focal length or the shortest.
 A small percentage will be in the middle.
 Kinda makes you wonder why we use zooms.
 Want to improve you creativity?
 Pick a focal length, if using a zoom take a piece of gaffers tape and tape the zoom ring so you don’t accidentally change focal length in the field.
 Now go out and shoot for at least 1 month at that focal length.
 It will force you to learn that focal length and find compelling images with what you have.
 Then after you feel comfortable knowing what that focal length can do, pick another and repeat the exercise.
 Do the same with ISO.
 Use only 1 ISO for a month.
 It’s like shooting film.
 Less choices will force you to be more creative with what you have.

 6. I will Pretend I am shooting film and it cost $1 per shot